InOmniaParatus-WD/freeCodeCamp-PJ/README.md

-# freeCodeCamp-PJ-Projects Portfolio
+# Projects Portfolio
-This project is a part of Responsive Design unit
+This project is a part of freeCodeCamp curriculum - the "Responsive Design" section